 At the conclusion of the auction, we will email you an invoice.
 The invoice will include a link to make payment through our secure gateway.
 Once you pay the invoice, we will email you a paid receipt.
 You will need to present this invoice to remove any of your purchases.
-You must make payment within 24 hours of the conclusion of the auction.
+You must make payment by noon the day after the auction.
 Failure to do so may result in the forfeiture of your purchases and their resale to other customers, and suspension of your bidding account.

 Every auction sale is subject to state and local sales tax unless otherwise noted.
 If you have a tax exemption certificate from your state, you can submit to firstname.lastname@example.org.

 Once the item closes, transfer of ownership occurs and the item becomes the sole responsibility of the buyer, even though the item may not have been paid for yet.
 We recommend you bring a second person with you to remove your property.
 After the auction is complete, a third-party removal/rigging company takes over.
 Even though the removal/rigging company checks receipts and maintains general security, the removal/rigging company is unable to watch every door and all the items at all times.
 We recommend that you remove your items as soon as possible.